Grasim Industries: Listed subsidiaries

 In 2004, Grasim acquired UltraTech Cement from Larsen & Toubro.
 In 2010, Grasim demerged its cement subsidiary, Samruddhi Cement, which contributed 76% of the company's turnover in the previous financial year.
 Later that year, Samruddhi Cement was merged into UltraTech Cement.

 In 2017, it demerged Aditya Birla Capital, its financial services arm, which included consumer finance, insurance and asset management divisions among others.
 After the demerger, Grasim continued to hold a 55% stake in Aditya Birla Capital.

 Operations

 Grasim is the largest exporter of Viscose Rayon Fiber in the country, with exports to over 50 countries.
 Grasim is headquartered in Mumbai and also has plants at Nagda (Madhya Pradesh), Kharach (Kosamba, Gujarat), Veraval (Gujarat), Bharuch (Vilayat GIDC, Gujarat) and Harihar, (Davangere, Karnataka).

 Grasim Industries Ltd. supplies Viscose Staple Fiber (VSF).
-The Group's VSF business operates through its three companies – Grasim Industries in India, Thai Rayon Corporation in Thailand and Indo Bharat Rayon in Indonesia, which also oversees its Chinese operations at Birla Jingwei Fibres, China.
+The Group's VSF business operates through its three companies – Grasim Industries in India, Indo Bharat rayon in Indonesia, Thai Rayon Corporation in Thailand, which also oversees its Chinese operations at Birla Jingwei Fibres, China.

+By 2021, Grasim industries, the flagship company of the global conglomerate Aditya Birla Group, entered the paints business with an investment of INR 5,000 crore over three years.
+Which was later increased to a capex of INR 10,000 crore over the same period of time thus trying to disrupt the market.